Art Seaberg

-Arthur W. Seaberg (born December 10, 1936) is a former American state legislator who served in the Minnesota House of Representatives (1983–1993).
+Arthur W. Seaberg (December 10, 1936 – December 19, 2024) was an American state legislator who served in the Minnesota House of Representatives (1983–1993).
 An attorney by profession, he represented District 38B in Dakota County as an Independent-Republican.
 As a legislator he was an advocate for domestic abuse victims, and he passed several bills increasing protections for them.

 Life and career

 Seaberg was born in Minneapolis and attended Central High School in nearby St. Paul.
 He received a B.A. in political science from Minnesota State University, Mankato in 1961.
 He went on to receive a LL.B. and J.D. from William Mitchell College of Law.
 He lived in Mendota Heights and Eagan during his House tenure.
-Seaberg has a wife, Joanne, and six children, three of whom belonged to second wife Joanne.Seaberg also has 10 grandchildren.
+Seaberg has six children, three of whom belonged to second wife Joanne.
+He had 10 grandchildren at the time of his death.
+Seaberg died on December 19, 2024.

 After five terms in the Minnesota House, Seaberg made an unsuccessful run for the Minnesota Senate.
 (He was succeeded in the House by Tim Pawlenty, who went on to become Governor of Minnesota.)
 Seaberg returned to politics in 2002, running for an open House seat in District 38A, but lost.
 In 2010, he publicly endorsed Independence Party candidate Tom Horner for governor, leading him to be temporarily banned from the state Republican Party.
-The Independents, continue to support the choices and public personae of Mr. Seaberg.
+The Independents, continued to support the choices and public personae of Mr. Seaberg.
+Seaberg died on December 19, 2024, at the age of 88.